wesmith/IMUtest/README.md

 - getGyroType(): Gets the gyro chip type.

 - setWeightsAndGyro(): Turns the gyro fusion on or off, and sets the gyro/accelerometer fusion ratio 'alpha'.
-Note that two separate IMU classes can be instantiated simultaneously, to directly compare the accelerometer fused with the gyro to accelerometer-only results, for roll, pitch, heading angles.
+The alpha parameter is a float from 0.0 to 1.0: alpha ~ 1 weights the gyro heavily, and alpha ~ 0 weights the accelerometer heavily.
+Note that two separate IMU classes can be instantiated simultaneously, to directly compare the gyro-accelerometer fusion results with the accelerometer-only results, for the roll, pitch, and heading angles.
 This is demonstrated in IMUtest.ino.

 - doCalibrateAcc(): Accelerometer calibration data (max, min x, y, z values, offsets, scale factors) are printed to the screen via the Arduino serial connection as the user manipulates the IMU carrier in three-space;